TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 # Tutorial

-FraHMMER was built on top of the existing HMMER3 code-base.
+FraHMMER<sup>\*</sup> was built on top of the existing HMMER3 code-base.
 Users who are familiar with HMMER will find that FraHMMER uses many of the same conventions.
 This tutorial will focus on getting you familiar with the five FraHMMER tools listed below and, to avoid redundency, will link to the HMMER user guide where applicable.

 There are two sections in this tutorial.
-The first section - Input files - will cover the tools that are used to prepare your data before you begin a frahmmer search.
-The second section - Running frahmmer searches - will focus on using frahmmer to perform frameshift aware tranlsated homology search and on interpreting the search results.
+The first section - Input files - will cover the tools that are used to prepare your data before you begin a frahmmer<sup>\*</sup> search.
+The second section - Running frahmmer searches - will focus on using frahmmer to perform frameshift aware tranlsated homology search, and on interpreting the search results.
 All the necessary files to complete the practices are located in the directory FraHMMER/tutorial/. **You should cd into this directory before running the practice commands**.
 If you have not run 'make install' you will need to add the path to the FraHMMER/src/ directory to the commands.

+<sup>\* 'FraHMMER' with capitalizations refers to the software package which includes a varaity of tools used to support and preform frameshift aware tranalsted homology search.
+When writen in all lowercase, 'frahmmer' refers to the primiary search tool inside of FraHMMER.</sup>

 **Tools**
 ---